 Phase 2: Practice and Strategy Development

-Your tutor will help you ensure that you are extracting the most out of each question so that you build your confidence and test-taking acumen with each new challenge.
+Your tutor will help you ensure that you are extracting the most out of each question so that you build your confidence and test-taking acumen.
 Our tutors are experts at identifying missed questions that resulted not just from a lack of knowledge, but also from misreading prompts, falling for intentional distractors, or not applying the discussed test-taking strategies to your advantage.
 Our team emphasizes that the MCAT is as much about test-taking skills as it is about content knowledge.
 There are so many questions on the exam–test designers can’t expect any candidate to be able to answer every single one based on previous content exposure alone.
 However, MCAT takers can learn how to be strategic in answering questions they don’t know the answers to, and that’s often where your tutor comes in.

 Phase 3: Full-Length Practice Tests and Prep for Test Day